abulfatemi/house_price_prediction/README.md

 # house_price_prediction
 This project demonstrates a machine learning approach to predict house prices using a Random Forest Regressor.
 The goal is to build a model that accurately predicts house prices based on features such as location, size, amenities, etc

-The project is structured as follows:

-Data Preprocessing:
-   Removing categorical features columns that have unique value in validation data but not in training data.
-   Missing values in numerical features are imputed using a constant value.
-   Missing values in categorical features are imputed with the most frequent value and then encoded using one-hot encoding.
-Modeling:
-   Pipeline integrates data preprocessing steps and model training, ensuring consistency and efficiency in handling the data and training the model.
+This project utilizes a scikit-learn Pipeline to automate the process of predicting house prices using a Random Forest Regressor.
+The Pipeline combines data preprocessing steps and model training into a single workflow, ensuring consistency and efficiency in handling the data and training the model.

-   A Random Forest Regressor from scikit-learn is used for predicting house prices.
-   Hyperparameters of the model can be adjusted for optimization.
-Evaluation:
-  Mean Absolute Error (MAE) is used as the evaluation metric to assess model performance.
+Categorical columns having unique value present in validation data and absent in test data are removed to reduce error.Numerical features are imputed using a constant value.Categorical features are imputed with the most frequent value and then encoded using one-hot encoding.

+The pipeline begins with data preprocessing, where missing values in numerical features are filled with a constant value, and missing categorical values are imputed with the most frequent value before encoding using one-hot encoding.
+This ensures that the dataset is clean and ready for training.
+Following preprocessing, the pipeline integrates a Random Forest Regressor model.
+This ensemble learning technique leverages multiple decision trees to predict house prices based on various features such as size, location, and amenities.
+Hyperparameters of the model, such as the number of trees (n_estimators) and tree depth (max_depth), can be adjusted for optimal performance.

+Once the model is trained using the pipeline, evaluation metrics such as Mean Absolute Error (MAE) are used to assess its performance in predicting house prices accurately.
+MAE measures the average absolute difference between predicted and actual prices, providing insights into the model's predictive accuracy.
+The Pipeline approach not only automates and simplifies the workflow but also enhances reproducibility by ensuring that all preprocessing steps and model training are applied consistently from training to prediction.